Uršui: Name and character

 Uršui's name was written in cuneiform as dUr/Úr-šu-u/ú-i/e or dU-ur-šu-u/ú-i/e.
 Emmanuel Laroche suggested in 1946 that it can be interpreted as a combination of the Hurrian elements ur-, "to be available", and šui, "all", but this proposal is no longer regarded as plausible.
 More recently, Alfonso Archi suggested derivation from the toponym Uršu.
 This proposal is also considered likely by Mauro Giorgieri.
-Uršu or Uršum is first attested in texts from Ebla and in an inscription of Gudea, and most likely was located in the proximity of modern Gaziantep, with proposed locations including Samsat, Tell Touqan and Kazane Hüyük, the first of which is considered most plausible.
+A city named Uršu or Uršum is first attested in texts from Ebla and in an inscription of Gudea, and most likely was located in the proximity of modern Gaziantep, with proposed locations including Samsat, Tell Touqan and Kazane Hüyük, the first of which is considered most plausible.
 While the city continues to appear in Old Babylonian sources through the duration of the Mari archive, in Hittite archives it is only attested in sources from seventeenth and sixteenth century BCE, and later no longer appears in any cuneiform texts.